A Devil Among the Apostles: Blood and Betrayal in the Apostle Islands

 We found Tom face down by the campfire.
 He had been worked over pretty good.
 We tried to bring him around but he was groggy.
 “We better not move him.
 Let’s wait for the ambulance,” I said.

 When the ambulances came, Gordon refused treatment, insisting he was all right and directing the medical technicians to see to his friend.
-They carted Tom and six of the other guys away to the hospital in Ashland.
+They carted Tom off, along with four of the wounded rowdies.
 We packed up our gear and followed.

 In the waiting room the cops showed up and wanted to know what had happened.
-I told them pretty much as it unfolded.
+I told them what I had seen.
 I had nothing to hide.
 When they asked for a description of the vehicles I told them there was nothing to go on.
 One car had a green door, I said.
 They asked if the attackers were Native-Americans.
 “Hard to say,” I said.

 Tom had a severe concussion and some broken ribs.
 He had been lashed mercilessly with a chain.
-He would have to remain in the hospital a few days.
+He was going to have to remain in the hospital for a few days.
 Gordon vowed to stay with him.
 The rest of us drove home.

-I didn’t see Gordon again after that.
+I didn’t see Gordon after that.
+Months went by.
 We drifted apart.
 A few years later I heard he had gotten a divorce.
-Kaydan started an ecommerce company selling rare sports collectibles.
+Kaydan had started a company selling rare sports collectibles.
 He was doing all right until the recession hit.
+Then he lost everything.

 I never saw Jake or Tom again.
 Traumatic events like that have a tendency to blow tenuous relationships apart.

-Now whenever I think of the Apostle Islands I get an uneasy feeling in my stomach.
+Now whenever I think of the Apostle Islands I get an uneasy feeling.
 I know it has nothing to do with the place itself.
 For some people the Apostle Islands are the most beautiful place in the world.
 But for me the shores of Gitchee Gumee resonate with a different meaning, a reminder of what some men are willing to do to be on top, and what other men are willing to do to fight their way back.

 Check it out…